 - 🏆 Perfect For: European expats 🇪🇺, entrepreneurs 💼, retirees 🏝️

-What I love about Las Terrenas is its authentic Dominican culture mixed with international flair.
-The local colmados (corner stores) stock European wines alongside Presidente beer, and the weekend Plaza comes alive with merengue and bachata dancing.
-Healthcare is available locally, with excellent facilities in Santiago for serious medical needs.
+What keeps people here long-term is the authentic Dominican culture mixed with international flair.
+Local colmados stock European wines alongside Presidente beer, and the weekend Plaza comes alive with merengue and bachata.
+Healthcare is available locally, with better facilities in Santiago for anything serious.

 6. Grand Bahama, The Bahamas